 - A NGFW can be a physical appliance, software, or cloud-enabled, and is designed to detect and protect organizations from more sophisticated attacks.
 Most NGFWs include deep-packet inspections, IDS/IPS, application inspection and control, SSL/SSH inspection, website filtering, and Quality of Service bandwidth management.
 Some will also include a form of threat intelligence and data loss prevention with active directory integration.

-Unified Threat Management (UTM) can also be a physical appliance, software or cloud enabled, and generally consists of the firewall technologies, intrusion detection, antimalware, spam and content filtering, with VPN capabilities, some will include load balancing, quality of service, intrusion prevention, identify based access control and application awareness.
+- A UTM can also be a physical appliance, software or cloud-enabled, and generally consists of the firewall technologies, intrusion detection, antimalware, spam and content filtering with VPN capabilities.
+Some UTM firewall software includes load balancing, quality of service, intrusion prevention, identity-based access control, and application awareness.